LJPZebra/OLU/Fiber_coupling.md

 ## For the coupling we will need

+* a fiber coupled laser or several coupled into one fiber with a fiber combinor
-*	Two coupling mirrors to align the visible laser into the fiber.
+*	two coupling mirrors to align the visible laser into the fiber

-Once the pulsed infrared laser is coupled
+*	a collimation lens C171TMD-A

+We selected the collimation lens focal distance with the formula: f1 = f2*  NA1/NA2 = 40 * 0.02 / 0.13

 Fiber P1-460B-FC-2  (3mm jacket, NA1 = 0.1-0.14) => collimation lens C171TMD-A (f = 6.2 mm, NA = 0.6, Mounted Aspheric Lens, ARC: 350 - 700 nm) =>  coupling lens AC254-040-B-ML

-We selected the collimation lens focal distance with the formula: f1 = f2*  NA1/NA2 = 40 * 0.02 / 0.13

 you can also use prealigned fiber collimators: F110FC-532  (f=6.09mm and aligned for 532nm)
 * mount with adaptor AD11BA